dougeby/IntuneDocs/intune/certificates-configure.md

 You import this certificate when you set up a trusted certificate profile.

 ## Step 3: Create trusted certificate profiles
 Create a trusted certificate profile before you can create a SCEP or PKCS certificate profile.
 A trusted certificate profile and a SCEP or PKCS profile are needed for each device platform.
-The steps to create trusted certificates is similar for each device platform.
+The steps to create trusted certificates are similar for each device platform.

 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Choose **All services** > **Intune**.
 Intune is located in the **Monitoring + Management** section.